BLANK-Zora/LOLCODE/README.md

 It is a polling system among any 2 choices that you like to make
 - Maximum voting count = 10
-- Maximum choicec = 2
+- Maximum choices = 2